 After the castle Peleš, we decided to go to the famous Bran Castle (or the Dracula Castle).
 It was closing early, so we had to hurry up a bit.
 It takes around 1 hour to get from Peleš to Bran because the roads are very narrow and quite meandering.

 When we saw the castle for the first time, we were a bit disappointed.
 But it was even more disappointing inside.
 The Bran castle is definitely overrated, and, at the day we were there, it was overcrowded.
 At some point, it was even ridiculous: imagine a queue in the airport and place it in the tiny medieval castle.
 Hard to imagine, I know.
 Maybe the photo will help.

 So well, there is also pretty much nothing to see in the castle.
 Except for some Dracula outfits made of plastic and paper.
 And some furniture.
 And a torture room.

 We had an early dinner in a place right opposite the castle: it was actually pretty good and moderately cheap.

 The way back to the hotel was actually very tiring: it took us more than 3 hours to get back to Bucharest.
 The road had much traffic and that’s probably the only time when we were disappointed in our road trip around Romania.
 However, as soon as we got back to the hotel (super exhausted), we forgot about all the negativity.

 On the next day, we decided to stay in Bucharest.
 There are many places to see/ visit in Bucharest, so one day wasn’t enough.
 However, it was enough to get the overall impression of the city.
-The city center of Bucharest is very beautiful – it has some very authentic orthodox churches, beautiful theaters, and just nice streets.
-Everything outside the city center looks very gray.
+The city centre of Bucharest is very beautiful – it has some very authentic Orthodox churches, beautiful theatres, and just nice streets.
+Everything outside the city centre looks very grey.
 By the style of the buildings you can understand right away that Romania was one of the socialist countries, but nonetheless, the city looked very lively.

 Liked this post about our road trip around Romania?
 Share it on Pinterest!